jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-2.md

 the only thingIn the working version from the beginning of this articleIf you are invoking uWSGI with a different --uid or a different --git

+<a name='background'></a>
+#### A Bit of Background on uWSGI and Nginx
+There are two users of importance in this equation.
+One is the user that runs nginx (www-data in my case).
+The other is the user your app masquerades as via uWSGI. (ubuntu in my case).

+uWSGI will be the one to create the socket file, and it will set certain permissions on the file.
+Obviously since uWSGI created the file, it will have no trouble accessing it.

+By default, uWSGI creates the socket file with 755 permissions.
+With those permissions, the user of nginx is not be able to access the file.

 <a name='other-configs'></a>
 #### Other (Working) uWSGI / Nginx Configurations